 The skull base is located between the brain and the extracranial compartment and consists of several anatomical structures.

-From an anatomical and surgical point of view, it represents one of the most complex areas of the human body.
+From an anatomical and surgical point of view, the skull base represents one of the most complex areas of the human body.

-It is reported that a broad variety of lesions, either neoplastic or not, may arise primarily from this area or subsequently involve it.
-Their surgical management can be extremely difficult, above all for deep seated lesions, despite a variety of innovative craniofacial approaches that have been adopted to access the entire skull base in the last decades [1]-[9].
+It is reported that a broad variety of lesions, either neoplastic or not, may arise primarily from this area or, subsequently, involve it.
+The surgical management of these lesions can be extremely difficult, especially of deep-seated lesions, despite a variety of innovative craniofacial approaches that have been adopted to access the entire skull base in recent decades [1]-[9].

-In addition, tissue disruption and neurovascular manipulation often characterize these access routes, increasing perioperative morbidity and/or mortality rates.
+Additionally, tissue disruption and neurovascular manipulation often characterise the access routes to the skull base, increasing perioperative morbidity and/or mortality rates.

-The surgical advances and technological innovations, together with the progress in diagnostic imaging techniques and the intraoperative neuronavigation systems, have progressively reduced the surgical invasiveness of skull base approaches.
+The surgical advances and technological innovations, together with the progress in diagnostic imaging techniques and the intraoperative neuronavigational systems, have progressively reduced the surgical invasiveness of the skull base approaches.

 Specifically, a trans-sphenoidal technique was developed for the treatment of lesions previously amenable only to a transcranial route.
-In fact, over the past few years, the endonasal endoscopic route has been considered as a viable corridor to access first the sellar region and then the surrounding areas.
-Today, it represents a suitable approach for several skull base lesions [10]-[12].
+In fact, over the past few years, the endonasal endoscopic route has been considered as a viable corridor to access first the sellar region, and then the surrounding areas.
+Presently, this route represents a suitable approach for several skull base lesions [10]-[12].

 These surgical refinements and technological advances, together with an increasing comprehension of the region’s anatomy, have led to a revolution in skull base surgery [13].

-In further detail, the main advantage of skull base surgery performed through the nose, using an endoscope, is the direct visualization of neurovascular structures of several areas of the skull base, while minimizing brain displacement and manipulation.
+In further detail, the main advantage of skull base surgery performed through the nose, using an endoscope, is the direct visualisation of the neurovascular structures of several areas of the skull base while minimising brain displacement and manipulation.

 The use of an endoscope allows for a wider and multiangled close-up view of the surgical field.
-As a result, patients treated with this approach may have benefits in terms of early discharge, reduced postoperative morbidity and faster return to work [14].
+As a result, patients treated with this approach may benefit in terms of early discharge, reduced postoperative morbidity, and a faster return to work [14].

-However, the main issue of this approach resides in the reconstruction, as a consequence of a higher risk of postoperative cerebrospinal fluid (CSF) leakage in comparison to the conventional transcranial method [15].
+However, the main issue of this approach lies in the reconstruction, as a consequence of a higher risk of postoperative cerebrospinal fluid (CSF) leakage in comparison with the conventional transcranial method [15].

-The removal of skull base lesion via the endonasal route requires a wider osteo-dural opening and, especially, extensive opening of arachnoid cisterns and/or sometimes third ventricle.
-Consequently, a large communication between a septic cavity (i.e. the sinonasal tract) and a sterile intradural compartment is created.
+The removal of a skull base lesion via the endonasal route requires a wider osteo-dural opening and, especially, extensive opening of the arachnoid cisterns and/or, sometimes, the third ventricle.
+Consequently, a large communication between the septic cavity (i.e. the sinonasal tract) and the sterile intradural compartment is created.

-An effective watertight closure is fundamental to isolate the intracranial cavity for restoring the natural intra and extradural compartment division, in order to prevent postoperative cerebrospinal fluid (CSF) leakage and further complications (i.e., brain herniation, meningitis, tension pneumocephalus) [16].
+An effective watertight closure is fundamental to isolating the intracranial cavity for restoration of the natural intra and extradural compartment division, to prevent postoperative CSF leakage and further complications (i.e. brain herniation, meningitis, tension pneumocephalus) [16].

-Skull base reconstruction after extended endoscopic endonasal surgery should be optimized taking into account some crucial points (i.e., isolation of intradural compartment from sinonasal tract, water and airtight closure, obliteration of dead spaces, promotion of healing process, preservation of function and cosmesis, management of risk factors of increased intracranial pressure) [15],[17],[18].
+Skull base reconstruction after extended endoscopic endonasal surgery should be optimised taking into account some crucial points (i.e. isolation of the intradural compartment from the sinonasal tract, water and airtight closure, obliteration of dead spaces, promotion of the healing process, preservation of function and cosmesis, and management of the risk factors of increased intracranial pressure) [15],[17],[18].

-Accordingly, the reconstruction can be performed using different devices, which consist of autologous grafts and non-autologous materials, individually or combined in a multilayer strategy.
+Accordingly, the reconstruction can be performed using different devices that consist of autologous grafts and non-autologous materials, individually or combined in a multilayer strategy.